-If you are considering submitting an application to Penn State, the fee for the application costs $65.
+If you are planning on applying to Penn State, the fee for the application is $65.

-Students who apply for Fall should receive an admissions decision no later than October 1.
+Students who apply to Penn State for fall semester should anticipate a decision by October 1.

 |Admissions Test Policy||Not optional and are considered|

-Penn State - University Park does not offer early decision but does offer early action.
+Penn State does not offer early decision but does offer early action.

-The Early Action deadline is November 1, which is coming up fast!
+The Early Action deadline is November 1.
 Penn State will release EA admissions decisions no later than December 24.

 Penn State is a very difficult school to get into.
 Penn State has open admissions, which means admission is not competitive and any applicants that met the basic requirements can enroll.